druxt/druxt.js/docs/guide/getting-started.md

 # Getting started

-## Druxt.js
+## DruxtJS

-Druxt.js is a suite of modules to connect a [Drupal](https://drupal.org) JSON:API backend to a [Nuxt.js](https://nuxtjs.org) frontend.
+DruxtJS is a suite of modules to connect a [Drupal](https://drupal.org) JSON:API backend to a [Nuxt.js](https://nuxtjs.org) frontend.

-This module is included in the core [Druxt.js](https://druxtjs.org) project, the below instructions are only required if installing this module standalone.
+This module is included in the core [DruxtJS](https://druxtjs.org) project, the below instructions are only required if installing this module standalone.

 ## Quickstart